williamsni14463/MMBC-Actuator-PLC/experiments/README.md

 # Experiments

-These are my R&D logs — the actual research work I've been doing.
+These are my R&D logs with the actual research work I've been doing.
 Each file is a living document with the setup, progress, issues I hit, and results.

 | Experiment | File | Status |
 |------------|------|--------|